“Fabulous course, organisation and marshals make this event a must” 2015 Runner

-They say the best recommendation comes by word of mouth; if that is true then the Global Energy Inverness 1/2 Marathon has a lot to offer.
+They say the best recommendation comes by word of mouth; if that is true then the Inverness ½ Marathon has a lot to offer.
 Our consistently high ratings on ‘Runners World’, the feedback we get from runners, our fantastic scenery and the enjoyable course, all add up to a story of success.

 Our sponsors, volunteers, together with our runners, all greatly contribute to an event that has been growing over the past three decades.
 Its longevity is a testament to the challenge it sets for runners with different goals to pursue.